grafalex82/ut88/README.md

 - `0xe6`       - Synchronization byte
 - 2 byte       - Calculated CRC (high byte first)

+These enhancements to the tape format improve data integrity and provide greater flexibility in working with tape recordings, ensuring accurate program loading and error detection during the tape loading process.

 Memory map of the UT-88 in the Video Configuration:
 - `0x0000`-`0x03ff` - CPU Module ROM (Monitor 0, Optional)